Asset registered: 1999 (25 years old)

 https://www.iana.org/domains/root/db

-If you are a serious buyer and understand the requirements, the transaction would be via Escrow.com.
+If you are a serious buyer and understand the requirements, the transaction would be processed via Escrow.com.
 “Over $5 billion of transactions protected with Escrow.com”.
 They were used to acquire Uber [.com], Gmail [.com], Snapchat [.com] and countless other ultra-premium domains.

 https://www.escrow.com/domains